Psalm 24

 so the King of Glory can come in!

-8 Who is the King of Glory?
+8 Who is this King of Glory?

 YHWH, strong and mighty!